nihcompmed/erf-LAD/README.rst

-Mechanistic Gene Networks Inferred from Single-Cell Data are Better Predictors than Neural Networks
+Mechanistic gene networks inferred from single-cell data with an outlier-insensitive method
 =====================================================================================================

 Introduction